CharrafiMed/gsm-docs/02-getting-started/01-installation.md

 This guide provides detailed instructions on installing and using this plugin.
 Should you have any inquiries, encounter a bug, require support, or wish to submit a feature request, please do not hesitate to contact me at charrafimedfilament@gmail.com

+> The plugin’s master branch has supported Filament v4 for a while.
+I haven’t published an official v4 release yet because I am currently re-writing the entire codebase to address legacy issues.
+Stay tuned — the v4 release is coming very soon.

 ```bash
     composer require charrafimed/global-search-modal